sagebei/Impartial-Games-a-Challenge-for-Reinforcement-Learning/README.md

 1. **example**: includes the codes and experiment setup for example 2 in section *4.
 Two levels of mastery*
 2. **reinforcement learning**: includes the codes used in section *5.
 Reinforcement learning on for nim*
+3. **data**: contains all the data generated and used in this paper

 ### Notes on using our codes:
 * We would recommend running our codes in a Python virtual environment, which can be created by running